telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 1. Scroll to the bottom and choose **Configure Proxy** > **Manual**.

-     - In the **SERVER** field, enter the IP address of the Fiddler Everywhere host&mdash;for example, **192.168.0.101** (for demo purposes we assume that is the IP of the host machine where FIddler Everywhere runs).
+     - In the **SERVER** field, enter the IP address of the Fiddler Everywhere host&mdash;for example, **192.168.0.101** (for demo purposes, we assume this is the IP of the host that runs Fiddler).

      - In the **PORT** field, enter the Fiddler Everywhere proxy port.
 By default, the port is **8866**.